Logiqx/gps-details/docs/devices/coros/activities/README.md

 ### Summary

+#### Run / Hike / Walk / Open Water Swim

+- Position is filtered, but not as much as speed.
+  - Position-derived speed exhibits steps and is more choppy than bike / flatwater / windsurfing / GPS cardio.

+- Speed is heavily filtered / smoothed.
+  - Large dips + plateaus are clearly evident in the Doppler-derived speed data when driving.

+#### Climbing

+- The position-derived speed data exhibits steps, like the hike activity
+- Large dips are clearly evident in the Doppler-derived speed data when driving, seemingly worse than the hike activity.

 #### Bike / Flatwater / Windsurfing / GPS Cardio

 - All of these modes appear to implement similar filtering / smoothing.